Yonet/Angular-Interview-Questions/README.md

 * What is an async pipe?
 * What kind of data can be used with async pipe?
 * How do you create a custom pipe?
+* How does async pipe prevents memory leeks?

 #### Routing Questions: